huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Life shrinks or expands in proportion to one's courage.
-Twenty years from now you will regret and be more disappointed by the things that you didn't do than by the ones you did do.
+[Life shrinks or expands in proportion to one's courage.](https://x.com/tferriss/status/1771644332367327414#) Twenty years from now you will regret and be more disappointed by the things that you didn't do than by the ones you did do.

 Don't let the noise of others' opinions drown out your own inner voice.
 A lion doesn't concern himself with the opinions of the sheep.
+Beet don't waste their time explaining to flies that honet is netter than shit.
 Your time is so limited.
 Don’t waste it living someone else’s life.

 Be your true self.
-Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.
+[Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.](https://www.goodreads.com/quotes/10286222-your-job-throughout-your-entire-life-is-to-disappoint-as)